cdown/sshrc/README.md

 You can use this to set environment variables, define functions, and run post-login commands.

 Your most import configuration files (e.g. vim, inputrc) may not be bash scripts.
-Put them in ~/.sshrc.d and sshrc will copy them to the /tmp directory after login.
+Put them in ~/.sshrc.d and sshrc will copy them to a (guaranteed) unique folder in the /tmp directory after login.
 You can find them on the sever at $SSHHOME/.sshrc.d

     $ mkdir -p ~/.sshrc.d
     $ echo ':imap <special> jk <Esc>' > ~/.sshrc.d/vimrc